maplemavin/docs/api_v1.md

 ### GET Parameters

+`honor_exclusivity`
+> <p> pass with value 0 or do not pass to return only non-exclusive audio.
+> <p> pass with value 1 to enable exclusive audio support. only audio
+> <p> which should be visible to the active user based on the audio's
+> <p> exclusivity setting and the user's fanclub status.
+> <p> requests without authentication or with non-fans will receive only
+> <p> non-exclusive audio.
+> <p> requests identifying a fanclub member on tier 1, 2, or 3 receive
+> <p> audio exclusive to their fanclub tier as well as non-exclusive
+> <p> audio.
+> <p> requests identifying an account administrator will receive all audio
+> <p> regardless of their exclusivity.

 `playlist_id`
 > <p> an audio playlist ID to limit the audio results to
 > <p> accepted values are an ID of any playlist that belongs to the same account